-- Public tender documents - Market price information - Immovable property valuation report issued by a qualified professional body - A transfer pricing study report prepared by a foreign related party (if the contents of the global transfer pricing report deviate substantially from Taiwan's Transfer Pricing Audit Regulations, it will need to be tailored and amended as appropriate).
+- Public tender documents - Market price information - Immovable property valuation report issued by a qualified professional body - A transfer pricing study report prepared by a foreign related party (if the contents of the global transfer pricing report deviate substantially from Taiwan's Transfer Pricing Audit Regulations, it will need to be tailored

-Any other document that can satisfy Article 7-1 of the Transfer Pricing Audit Regulations.
-Article 7-1 requires the principles be followed:

-1. Comparability principle

-2. The adoption of the most appropriate Arm's-length Method

-3. The Evaluation on a specific transaction basis

-4. The using of the current year data

-5. Use of arm's-length range

-6. Analysis of Reasons for losses

-7. Separate evaluation of revenues and expenditures

-8. Other Arm's-length principles prescribed by the MOF.
+- and amended as appropriate). - Any other document that can satisfy Article 7 of the Transfer Pricing Audit Regulations.
+Article 7 requires the principles be followed: - 1.
+Comparability principle - 2.
+The adoption of the most appropriate Arm's-length Method - 3.
+The Evaluation on a specific transaction basis - 4.
+The use of the current year data - 5.
+Use of arm's-length range - 6.
+Analysis of Reasons for losses - 7.
+Separate evaluation of revenue and expenditures - 8.
+Other Arm's-length principles prescribed by the MOF.

-For more information about circumstances whereby an alternative supporting document can be used to benchmark related party transactions in lieu of a full transfer pricing report, please refer to Tax Ruling Tai Tsai Shui 09404587590.
+According to Article 22 of the Transfer Pricing Audit Regulations, if the total amount of revenue and the amount of Controlled Transactions of a profit-seeking enterprise engaged in Controlled Transactions falls below the disclosure requirements (as explained above), then an alternative supporting document can be used to benchmark related party transactions in lieu of a full transfer pricing report.